“Behold, He is coming with the clouds.” Revelation 1:7

 It is unfortunate to say but rarely do churches talk about the Rapture these days.
 If they do, there tends to be some confusion.
 It may be due to almost two-thirds of today’s pastors never went to seminary (not that a seminary education is necessary but is extremely helpful) nor have earned a college degree.
 And of those who have a degree, 26 percent—especially pastors under the age of 45—believe the Rapture is the same thing as Jesus’ second coming.1

-So, without intentional education and in the presence of such apathy, we’re left wondering what is the Rapture exactly?
+So, without intentional education while in the presence of such apathy, we are left wondering what exactly is the Rapture?

-One interesting fact is the English word rapture (meaning “to seize, snatch, or be carried away” in Latin) does not appear anywhere in the English Bible.
-But, it does appear as the Greek word harpazo (har-pad-zo, “to be caught together”) in 1 Thessalonians 4:17.
+The English word rapture, derived from the Latin rapiemur, means “to seize, snatch, or be carried away.”
+Interestingly, it does not appear anywhere in the English Bible.
+But it does appear as the Greek word harpazo (har-pad-zo, “to be caught together”) in 1 Thessalonians 4:17.

 “Then we who are alive and remain shall be caught up together (harpazo) with them in the clouds to meet the Lord in the air.
 And thus, we shall always be with the Lord.”

-And so, we know Scripture clearly teaches about the Rapture.
+As we can see, Scripture clearly teaches about the Rapture.
 But what is it exactly?